What is Thrush?

 (Technically not an STI) Thrush is a yeast infection caused by a fungus called Candida Albicans

 The fungus candida albicans occurs naturally in your body, particularly in warm, moist areas, such as inside the mouth and around the genitals.
 It is quite normal to have some yeast present in the genital area but a range of factors can cause this natural yeast to overgrow.
-Whilst thrush is a problem often more associated with women, anyone can get thrush.
+Whilst thrush is a problem often more associated with cis-women, anyone can get thrush.

 It's possible for thrush to spread during sex, but it's technically not an STI.